Top 11 Best Hatchbacks

 Thinking of buying a hatchback?
 A great hatch needs to be well-rounded, spacious enough to be called practical, cost-effective to run and with enough of a sense of excitement to keep the driver happy.

 The segment is one of the most varied out there.
-It’s packed with practical five-doors that do more than just carry around a small family.
+It’s packed with practical five-doors that do more than just carry around a small family, some even boast sports car levels of performance.

 Hatchbacks have evolved in recent years and options are many.
 There are economical options, some that pack a powerful performance punch and others that offer luxury.